codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/machine-type.md

 Keywords for instance types can be found [here](https://docs.codemagic.io/yaml-basic-configuration/yaml-getting-started/#instance-type).

-For Flutter projects configured via the Flutter workflow editor, the build machine type can be selected in App settings > Workflow settings > Machine.
+For Flutter projects configured via the Flutter workflow editor, the build machine type can be selected in Workflow settings > Change instance.

 The following build machine types are provided by Codemagic: